 You can overlay the points over Sacramento tracts to give the

 locations some perspective.
-Here, you add two geom_sf()
+Here, you add two geom_sf() for

 the tracts and the EV charge stations.